turris-cz/user-docs/docs/basics/apps/netboot.md

 ##### `setup.sh`

-You can use this script to replace our setup script that configures SSID and password and sets up the network.
+You can use `setup.sh` script to replace our setup script that configures SSID and password and sets up the network.
 Only when you really know what you are doing.

 ##### `postsetup.sh`

-This one gets run on every MOX after network setup is done and can be used to deploy some custom services.
+Script `postsetup.sh` gets run on every MOX after network setup is done and can be used to deploy some custom services.

 ##### `postsetup-$SERIAL.sh`

-The script that gets run after network setup but only on MOX with specific serial number.
+If you need to be more specific, `postsetup-$SERIAL.sh` gets run after network setup but only on MOX with specific serial number.